christyheaton/Maptime_20180411/README.md

 jupyter notebook
 ```

-* If you ever want to deactivate the geopandasenv environment, type in the following into your Anacaonda prompt
+* If you ever want to deactivate the geopandasenv environment, type in the following:

 ```bash
 source deactivate geopandasenv  # OSX and Linux